phaserjs/phaser/README.md

 * Button.onInputUpHandler wouldn't set an upFrame for a frame ID of zero, made the check more strict.
 * Fixed the Loader.preloadSprite crop effect on WebGL.
 * Fixed Grunt script that stopped the P2 constraint classes from building properly.
+* World.destroy incorrectly clashed with the Group.destroy method it over-rode, renamed to World.shutdown and updated StateManager accordingly.
+* World.shutdown now removes all children iteratively, calling destroy on each one, ultimately performing a soft reset of the World.
+* Objects with a scale.x or y of 0 are no longer considered valid for input (fix #602)
+* InputHandler will set the browser pointer back to default if destroyed while over (fix #602)

 Updated: